Yang0985/Yang0985.github.io/content/_index.md

           date_end: ''
           date_start: '2021-01-01'
           description: |2-
-               * Won the National Award of Excellence in China Engineering Robotics Competition and International Open Competition.
+               * Won the National Award of Excellence in China Engineering Robotics and International Open Competition.
-               * Won the National Second Prize n the ERCC-Chinese Educational Robotics Competition.
+               * Won the National Second Prize in the ERCC-Chinese Educational Robotics Competition.
-               * Won the National Second Prize in the China Engineering Robotics Competition and International Open Competition.
+               * Won the National Second Prize in the China Engineering Robotics and International Open Competition.
           icon: edx
           organization: edX
           organization_url: https://www.edx.org